As the summer gets hotter and more humid, remember to do your gardening chores in the morning or late evening hours.

 Remember to water in the morning hours, once or twice a week, and apply one-half inch of water per application unless we get adequate rainfall - that all-day, slow, drizzling rain, not that short, quick rainfall that produces a large quantity of water in a short period and runs off.

-Make the last pruning on your azaleas by the end of June, as the flower buds for next year's bloom start forming in July and August.
+If you did not make the last pruning on your azaleas by the end of June, you're too late.
+The flower buds for next year's blooms start forming in July and August.
 Do not worry how the plant might look later in the fall.

 If you prune to level them off after July, you will be cutting the flower blooms off for next year and will have very few blooms on the top of the plant.